Ray-Tracing-Systems/HydraCore/README.md

 Linux:
 1. Clone HydraAPI repo in some folder (for example "myfolder/HydraAPI").
-2. Build HydraAPI with Cmake.
+2. (optional) Build HydraAPI with Cmake.
 3. Clone HydraCore repo in the same folder (to form "myfolder/HydraCore").
 4. Set **"inDevelopment = false"** inside "input.cpp".
 5. Use the following command to build and install HydraCore (for example from "myfolder/HydraCore/build")